WRONGFUL DEATH ARIZONA

 We are an Arizona law firm with an experienced lawyer: wrongful death and fatal accident cases, probate, trials, and much more.
 Mr. Goodman, who graduated first in his law school class (summa cum laude), served as an editor of his law school’s Law Review.
 As CWSL indicates, “[m]embership is perceived as one of the highest achievements and honors in law school that attracts the best and the brightest students. . . .
 The staff is comprised of second and third-year law students who are in the top 10 percent of their class.”

 Fatal accidents are often not “accidents.”
+Collisions are not accidents, they usually result from negligence (carelessness).
 Hiring an experienced wrongful death lawyer at the earliest opportunity is one of the most important things to do.
 Another of the most important things to do after a loved one has died at the hands of another is to collect and preserve evidence, whether or not you intend to file a lawsuit.
 Evidence not preserved cannot be used.
 An investigation into the death should be conducted as soon as possible.
 This is one, of many, reasons why you should hire an experienced wrongful death attorney as soon as possible after the death of your loved one.
+And, do not discuss the circumstances of death with anyone except your lawyer.

 Only certain people are entitled to compensation for the death of another.
 The exact relationship between the decedent and the person claiming compensation (“claimant”) must be established with evidence that will be admissible in a court of law.
 Having an experienced wrongful death trial lawyer on your side who knows what is admissible, and what is not, is an important advantage.